com-lihaoyi/unroll/README.md

 ## Limitations

 1. Only the first parameter list of multi-parameter list methods (i.e. curried or taking implicits) can be unrolled.
-This is an implementation restriction that may be lifted in future
+This is an implementation restriction that may be lifted with a bit of work

+2. As unrolling generates synthetic forwarder methods for binary compatibility, it is possible for them to collide if your unrolled method has manually-defined overloads

-2. Unrolled case classes are only fully binary compatible in Scala 3, though they are _almost_ binary compatible in Scala 2.
+3. Unrolled case classes are only fully binary compatible in Scala 3, though they are _almost_ binary compatible in Scala 2.
 Direct calls to `unapply` are binary incompatible, but most common pattern matching of `case class`es goes through a different code path that _is_ binary compatible.
 In practice this should be sufficient for 99% of use cases,